Welcome to

 strategy

-We began by finalizing the logo, establishing a clear visual direction.
+We began by creating a joint logo, establishing a clear visual direction.
 From there, the focus shifted to building the stream graphics one by one, ensuring consistency across every asset.
 Each file was constructed cleanly, with organized layers, so other designers could easily step in and work within the system.

 outcome

-A full stream package featuring 10 plus unique graphics, a custom logo and logo animation, and over 100 social media posts.
+A full stream package featuring 10 unique graphic templates, a custom logo and logo animation, and over 100 social media posts.
 The three day event was a success, exceeding ESC’s expectations and ultimately leading to the championship returning to Miami the following year.
+My logo is still used today.